ChristianKreuzberger/django-rest-imageupload-example/tutorial/chapter1/step1.md

 As the last line of this message tells you, you can shut down the server by pressing CONTROL and C (or by pressing the stop button in Pycharm).

 ## Migrations
-Although we just started the project, it looks like there are 13 un-applied [migrations](https://docs.djangoproject.com/en/1.10/topics/migrations/).
+Although we just started the project, it looks like there are already 13 un-applied [migrations](https://docs.djangoproject.com/en/1.10/topics/migrations/).
 Those migrations come directly from Django, and are part of an upgrade-path for various Django versions.

 We can quickly fix that by running the following command in a terminal (assuming that you still are in the root folder):